amino-os/Amino.Run/docs/code_study/DMList.md

 ## Serializability

 ### SerializableRPC 10 LoC

 > Serialize all RPCs to SO with server-side locking

+Status: Implemented by @h-w-chen https://github.com/Huawei-PaaS/DCAP-Sapphire/pull/21

 Main logic of this DM occurs on server side.
 Upon receiving a RPC request, *SerializableRPC* will 1) grab a lock on the Sapphire object, and 2) invoke the RPC on the Sapphire object.
 All method invocations on the Sapphire object will go through the lock and therefore will be serialized.

 * For Sapphire objects with multiple replicas, should RPCs be serialized across all replicas, or serialized against one specific replica?

 ### LockingTransactions 81 LoC

 > Multi-RPC transactions w/ locking, no concurrent transactions

+Status: Implemented by @quinton-hoole https://github.com/Huawei-PaaS/DCAP-Sapphire/pull/49

 *LockingTransactions* uses lock to enforce the serial execution of transactions each of which consists of one or many RPC calls.